rupaai/caffeine_coders_emotion_recognition/README.md

 For further clarity, we shared our Data Cleaning Code(https://github.com/rupaai/caffeine_coders_emotion_detection/blob/master/Training_Dataset_Cleaning.ipynb) here.

 ## Data Preprocessing

+In Natural Language Processing, we can't directly feed the data as input to a model like we can do for any computer vision model.
+To turn the words into learnable input data, we used the following data preprocessing steps:
-In the preprocessing part the tweets are split into smaller pieces, or tokens.
-The process itself is called tokenization.
+1. At first the tweets are split into words which are called tokens here, this process is known as *Tokenization*.
-A dictionairy is created to map words to index and then create the input tensors for the neural network.
+2. Later, we we used nltk word2vec model to convert the words into vector dictionary which is turned into a tensor as the input of the model.

-## Machine Learning Model
+## Model Structure
+For model, we used a *Gated Recurrent Unit(GRU)* model which is a *6-Layer* neural network where first 2 layers are used as reset gate, next 2 layers are used as update gates and the last 2layers are used as new gates.

 ## Federated Learning